Skip to main content

 1. Dip it.
 Have fun in the kitchen with your family by using yogurt as a dip for a variety of different fruits.
 For a healthier alternative to a typical cream cheese-based fruit dip, stir together 1 cup nonfat Greek yogurt with 1 teaspoon cinnamon and 1 teaspoon vanilla extract.

 6. Spoon it.
 Spoon in a delicious topping for your next taco night with plain yogurt.
-Use ½ cup plain low-fat Greek yogurt, 2 teaspoons taco seasoning and 1 teaspoon lime juice for a fun alternative to sour cream.
-And that's not all: Plain yogurt is a versatile ingredient and often can be substituted for sour cream in recipes.
+Use ½ cup plain low-fat Greek or “Greek style” yogurt, 2 teaspoons taco seasoning and 1 teaspoon lime juice for a fun alternative to sour cream.
+And that's not all: Plain yogurts are a versatile ingredient and often can be substituted for sour cream in recipes.

 7. Dunk it.
 Dunk in the yogurt fun — and build kitchen skill confidence — with banana-yogurt-granola pops.
 Use half a banana with a popsicle stick placed in the bottom.
-Dunk the banana in low-fat yogurt, roll in granola and enjoy!
+Dunk the banana in low-fat or soy-based yogurt, roll in granola and enjoy!

 How Much of a Good Thing?